NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Existing datasets

 \section{Existing datasets}

-Traditionally, long-term memory transformers were tested either on 1) artificial tasks (e.g. \cite{longrangearena, UpdaterExtractor}) or 2) language modeling (e.g. \cite{transformerxl, CompressiveTransformer, recurrentmemtrans}).
+Traditionally, long-term memory transformers were tested either on 1) artificial tasks (e.g. \cite{longrangearena, UpdaterExtractor, TowardsAIComplete}) or 2) language modeling (e.g. \cite{transformerxl, CompressiveTransformer, recurrentmemtrans}).

-Evaluation on supervised naturalistic datasets is relatively rare.
-Until recently, creating such datasets in a brute-force manner had been prohibitively expensive, as that would require tens of thousands of hours of human labor.
-There have been, however, creative workarounds.
+Training or evaluation on supervised naturalistic long-term datasets is relatively rare.
+Until recently, creating such datasets in a brute-force manner had been prohibitively expensive, as it required tens of thousands of hours of human labor.
+There have been, however, creative workarounds taking advantage of existing resources.
+Notable examples include \cite{arxivpubmed} which used scientific papers from ArXiv and PubMed and their corresponding abstracts to create medium-term summarization data, and BookSUM \cite{BookSum} which scraped WebArchive to find summaries for project Gutenberg books.
+The SCROLLS dataset \cite{scrolls} aggregated and curated a number of such datasets in order to create a long-text understanding benchmark.
+A recent ZeroSCROLLS dataset \cite{zeroscrolls} (concurrent with our work) expanded SCROLLS with two more sub-datasets tailored towards zero-shot evaluation.

-In this context, it is most important to discuss \cite{NarrativeQA} since this work is especially close to ours in its goals.
+In this context, it is especially important to discuss the NarrativeQA dataset \cite{NarrativeQA} since this work is especially close to ours in its goals, scope, and structure\footnote{NarrativeQA is included as one of the subtasks in both SCROLLS and ZeroSCROLLS.
+In those datasets, documents from NarrativeQA offer by far the longest memory retention demands: the average number of words in NarrativeQA-subtask documents is 49,384, while the second-longest subtask offers only 10,839 words per document.
+Average document length in our data is 87,541, higher than in NarrativeQA since we use full-length books only.}.

 In NarrativeQA, the authors employed crowd-source workers to create book and movie script understanding questions based on corresponding web-scraped summaries.
 While we highly resonate with the importance and motivation of their work, the dataset has a few crucial disadvantages.

-1) Since all questions in NarrativeQA are written based on summaries alone, by construction, the dataset can not test any reading comprehension tasks that goes beyond knowing the summary.
-Arguably, by reading a book one gains detailed memories and thorough understanding far exceeding those one could get by simply reading its summary.
+1) Since all questions in NarrativeQA are written based on summaries alone, by construction, the dataset can not evaluate any reading comprehension that goes beyond knowing the summary.
+But, arguably, by reading a book, one gains detailed memories and understanding far exceeding what one could get by simply reading its summary.
 It seems highly desirable for any long-term reading comprehension dataset to reflect that.